hmeine/qimage2ndarray/doc/index.rst

 * Supports value scaling / normalization to 0..255 for convenient display of arbitrary NumPy arrays.

+* Recent additions are convenient image loading / saving methods

 .. _masked arrays: http://docs.scipy.org/doc/numpy/reference/maskedarray.generic.html

 qimage2ndarray works with both Python 2.x and Python 3.x on all major platforms, and with different Python wrappers of Qt.
-The extension is open source, BSD-licensed__, and the repository can be `browsed online`_ or cloned using Git_::
+The package is open source, BSD-licensed__, and the repository can be `browsed online`_ or cloned using Git_::